Mipmapping

 Minification has a curse of its own.
 When there are more texels than fragments to display them, some texels may be squeezed out, and features of the texture will not be rendered.
 Such undersampling can be seen in this rendering of a checkerboard texture:

-When a high frequency pattern is inadvertently reproduced at a lower frequency, we have aliasing.
-Changing the minification filter to linear doesn't fix aliasing artifacts.
+When a high-frequency pattern is inadvertently reproduced at a lower frequency, we have aliasing.
+If a phone camera records 30 frames per second, but a hummingbird flaps its wings 60 times per second, the video will show a much slower bird.
+Entire rows of the checkerboard are missing.
+Changing the minification filter to linear doesn't fix aliasing.
+We are skipping too much of the high-frequency pattern.
 There are simply not enough fragments sampling the texture for it to be faithfully reproduced on the horizon of this checkerboard.

 A graphics developer named Lance Williams proposed a fix for texture aliasing in 1983.
 He suggested providing a pyramid of different resolutions of a texture.
 Level 0 of the pyramid is the original texture.
 Level 1 is a version with half the dimensions.
 Level 2 is a version with a quarter of the dimensions.
 And so on.
 At the top of the pyramid is a 1×1 version of the texture.
 Generating the pyramid is easier if level 0 has dimensions that are powers of 2.
 Powers of 2 split in half cleanly.